moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 # conforms to the Moodle coding standards.
 It is highly recommended
 # that you keep this step.
   - moodle-plugin-ci codechecker
+# This step runs Moodle PHPDoc checker on your plugin.
+  - moodle-plugin-ci phpdoc
 # This step runs some light validation on the plugin file structure
 # and code.
 Validation can be plugin specific.
   - moodle-plugin-ci validate